drewm8080/Yelp_Recommendation_System/README.md

 # Yelp_Recommendation_System

 ## Overview
-The project involves a competition to improve the performance of a recommendation system using data mining techniques.
+The project involves a competition to create the best recommendation system using data mining techniques.
 Participants are required to enhance the prediction accuracy and efficiency of a recommendation system from a previous assignment (Assignment 3) using any method, such as hybrid recommendation systems.

 ### Competition Requirements
 - **Programming Language**: Python 3.6